For those of you who are either just starting to blog, or are interested in blogging but don’t know how to start—welcome!

 6. Now Start Writing Your Blog Post By Following The AIDA Model

-While Writing A Blog Post, I personally follow the AIDA Model.
+While Writing A Blog Post, I personally follow the AIDA Model and prefer using AI writing software to speed up my writing process.

 This model is ideal for writing all sorts of content, whether it’s a purely Affiliate Article, An Informative Article, a How To Guide, etc.